 There’s some stigma out there about napping.
-For example, naps are for small children, the sick and older people.
-Outside of those groups, napping is considered to be for the lazy, those who lack ambition, or those with low standards.
+For example, naps are for small children, the sick, and older people.
+Outside of those groups, napping is considered for the lazy, those lacking ambition, or those with low standards.

 True, napping too much can result in sleep inertia or the grogginess and disorientation associated with waking from a deep sleep.
 But that’s only if your naps last longer than 20 minutes or so.

 Thus, taken in the right dosage, a daily nap can be just what the doctor ordered when it comes to renewing your energy and powering through the day.

 Experts say you should keep your power naps between 10 and 20 minutes.

 Here are five ways napping can improve your day.

 Naps can be helpful in recharging your batteries mid-day.
 According to the National Sleep Foundation naps can restore alertness, enhance performance, and reduce mistakes and accidents.
 It’s fairly well known that driving while sleepy is extremely dangerous.
 Indeed, it can be just as fatal as drinking and driving.

 However, taking a short nap before driving can improve your alertness and reduce the risk of an accident due to drowsy driving.

 A daily nap can help lower tension and reduce stress, which can lower the risk of heart disease.
 Naps should be kept short in length and ideally be taken between 1 and 3 PM, after lunch when our blood sugar and energy start to dip.